 What is the USF Health Service Corps?

-This USF Health-wide, interdisciplinary program enables USF Health students in Medicine, Nursing, Public Health, Physical Therapy and Pharmacy to participate in meaningful, rewarding and fun health-related community service activities together.
+This USF Health-wide, interdisciplinary program enables USF Health students in the Nursing, Public Health, Physical Therapy, Pharmacy, Physician Assistant and Medical (MD and MS/PhD) programs to participate in meaningful, rewarding and fun health-related community service activities together.
 The USF Health Service Corps is sponsored by the USF Area Health Education Center and has its own Coordinator (Mrs. Ellen Kent, MPH, CPH) who assists the USF Health students in planning, implementing and evaluating service learning activities.

 In the past, each College had initiated its own service activities, e.g. National Primary Care Week, Public Health Week, Nurses Week, health fairs, school physicals and more.
 However, there was little interdisciplinary collaboration between Colleges for these events.
 The purpose of the USF Health Service Corps is to facilitate opportunities for students in all areas of USF Health to work together on specific time-limited service events, as well as new ongoing service learning projects throughout the year.

-The USF Health Service Corps is designed primarily for USF Health students in the CON, COPH, COM, DPT and COP programs.
+The USF Health Service Corps is designed primarily for USF Health students in the CON, COPH, COP, COM, DPT and PA programs.
 For some non-clinical events, there will be opportunities for USF undergraduate pre-health professional students to become involved.

 Both short- and long-term service events and projects are offered throughout the year in the greater Tampa area as well as in nearby rural areas.
 Students can learn more about these specific opportunities at the Events and Projects webpage.
 Students are also encouraged to check out the Photo Gallery and Annual Reports and Service Corps Powerpoint websites to gain a better 'feel' for the many opportunities available through the Service Corps!